 Illness and Sleep – Some Do’s and Dont’s for Cold and Flu Season

-It’s always hard when your child is sick, and I get lots of questions from concerned parents in the middle of a brutal cold and flu season like this one.
+It’s always hard when your child is sick, and I get lots of questions from concerned parents during cold and flu season.
 Many parents are struggling with the fact that symptoms of illness mean their tired kids get even LESS sleep, and others are wondering just how to help their independent sleepers maintain their healthy sleep habits in the midst of stuffy noses, ear infections, fevers or disruptive coughing.

-If you have any questions or concerns call your doctors office and speak to a nurse there.
-They are great about answering questions and calming fears.
-They will let you know if you need to schedule an appointment to come in, or if it’s a normal illness that will run it’s course.
+If you have any questions or concerns call your doctors office and speak to a nurse there instead of checking Dr. Google.
+Your health care providers are great about answering questions and calming fears regarding teething or illness.
+They will let you know if you need to schedule an appointment to come in, or if it’s something that can be remedied by snuggles and good sleep.

-Babies with independent sleep skills often get MORE sleep during teething and illness because they know how to get the sleep they need.
+Babies with independent sleep skills often get MORE sleep during teething and illness because they know how to go to sleep with easy and they continue linking sleep cycles until they are fully rested.
 So trust them to take extra long naps or sleep in late if that’s what they need.
-If your child has been struggling to get the sleep they need this Winter please contact me, I can help! email@example.com
+If your child has been struggling to get the sleep they need due to illness, I would love to help.
+Please contact me, I can help! email@example.com